How you import from and export to the Andean countries.

 Transit through any other third country is possible provided your goods remain under customs surveillance and do not undergo operations other than unloading, reloading or any operation designed to preserve them in good condition.

 Origin quotas in the agreement have been tailored specifically to the UK.
-Please see tables 16 and 17 listed in the agreement Parliamentary Report, which detail the new origin quotas.
+Please see tables 16 and 17 listed in the agreement Parliamentary Report, which detail the origin quotas.

 Goods in transit and retrospective certificates of origin